kiranGithub11/To-Do-List/README.md

 ## Contributing

 We welcome contributions!
-Feel free to fork this repository, make your changes, and create a pull request.
+You can fix this repository, make your changes, and create a pull request.

 ## Contact

-For any queries or suggestions, please contact kirannaragam@gmail.com .
+For any queries or suggestions, please contact kirannaragam@gmail.com

-Enjoy exploring our taco delights!